 BikeCAD Free & Pro drawing comparisons and conclusions.

 PLENTY OF DATA STILL AVAILABLE AND ABILITY TO CUSTOMISE COMPONENTS.

 For the occasional user the free version is more than adequate, with enough data and configuration options to be of immense value.
 There are two ways to start composing a drawing via their 'Quick start menu' or 'Design Archive', originally via a Java plugin, but now by default it is set to open in any browser, simply click and wait for it to load.

 Important note as quoted from BikeCAD: "The free version of BikeCAD takes a very long time to load.
 After the loading message disappears from the screen, the screen may remain blank for a couple of minutes as the app prepares to launch."
 That's valid, it does but be patient, it's well worth it.
 I have updated all my drawings to the browser version as I can't open them any longer via the Java plugin anyway.
-Note you need to signed in to save your drawings, which you can keep private or allow others to view.
+Note you need to be 'signed in' (joining their site is free) to save your drawings, which you can keep private or allow others to view.

 Understandably being an online version it is slower compared to the Pro edition; but you will find it clicks through fast enough, it is far quicker if you do not display the chain and rear derailleur.
 Technically you can add brand logos but it can struggle with these, potentially causing it to crash, although for aesthetics you can add writing to the frame and components as I have below, this is different to uploading a brand logo and causes no issues.
 I have used this method of composing a drawing many times and it's consistently fast and stable; I'd definitely suggest making this the default way of using BikeCAD Free.